Gazler/Oauth2-Tutorial/readme.md

     match '/oauth/access_token',  :to => 'oauth#token',  :as => :access_token

+Also add the following to router.rb

+    root :to => "oauth_clients#index"

 You will also need to add the following methods to your *app/controllers/application_controller.rb* to make things work as the oauth-plugin gem required a current_user= method.

     def current_user=(user)